Anush008/fastembed-rs/README.md

 ## ✊ Support

 To support the library, please consider donating to our primary upstream dependency, [`ort`](https://github.com/pykeio/ort?tab=readme-ov-file#-sponsor-ort) - The Rust wrapper for the ONNX runtime.

-## ⚙️ Under the hood

-It's important we justify the "fast" in FastEmbed.
-FastEmbed is fast because of:

-1. Quantized model weights.
-2. ONNX Runtime which allows for inference on CPU, GPU, and other dedicated runtimes.
-3. No hidden dependencies via Huggingface Transformers.

 ## 📄 LICENSE